KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;In this case, without any other parameter in the task decorator, the function, the name of the function become the task name.
+&ensp;&ensp;&ensp;&ensp;In this case, without any other parameter in the task decorator, the function's name becomes the task name.
 </p>